Experienced WordPress Developer

 - Finally, we are not alone in the jungle.
 We work intimately with an incredibly talented team of designers that are constantly throwing new experiences at us.
 We have an amazing management team that not only understands what we do and why we do it but most importantly trusts us to do it.
 A project management team that is amazing, allowing us to do our best work.

-- Past Monkee-Boy field trips include Pinballz Arcade, Top Golf, Texas State Capitol, Main Event, and lots of happy hours.
+- Past Monkee-Boy field trips include Pinballz Arcade, Top Golf, Texas State Capitol, Main Event, lots of happy hours and the annual Holiday Party.

 - Go head to head in rounds of Mario Kart, Super Smash Bros, Ultimate Chicken Horse or maybe some Exploding Kittens.
-Our monthly happy hours vary between games or going out for some food and drinks.
+Our monthly happy hours might vary but there are always drinks.

 - Health Benefits Coverage - medical, vision, dental